- japanese chin

 Think a small breed might be the best fit for you?
 Make sure you consider the breed’s grooming requirements, personality, and activity level.
-The breed’s historical purpose plays a large role in the dogs they are today.
+The breed’s historical purpose also plays a large role in the dogs they are today.

 Get to know some of the smallest breeds.

-The Affenpinscher (translated from German as Monkey Terrier) has a fun-loving, sometimes mischievous, personality, with the face and impish nature of a monkey.
+The Affenpinscher (translated from German as “Monkey Terrier”) has a fun-loving, sometimes mischievous, personality, with the face and impish nature of a monkey.
 While Affenpinschers aren’t classified as a terrier, they were bred to work like one.
-In 1600, their job was to get rid of pests and rats in German stables.
+In the 1600s, their job was to get rid of pests and rats in German stables.
 Later, they were brought inside to exterminate kitchen mice while also being a companion.

 Recognized by the AKC in 2021, the Biewer Terrier has an interesting heritage.
 Throughout the 1970s, a couple—Mr. and Mrs. Biewer—had a large, successful breeding program of Yorkshire Terriers.
 In 1984, they started producing tricolored Yorkies who had the recessive piebald gene, a gene not typically found in Yorkies.
 These dogs were eventually called Biewer Terriers.

 In the early 1800s, the Brussels Griffon‘s story begins, aptly, in Brussels.
-While they started out as rough dogs who kept the rats out of stables, they eventually became sophisticated lap companions in the 1870s when the Queen of Belgians took a liking to them.
+While they started out as rough dogs who kept the rats out of stables, they eventually became sophisticated lap companions in the 1870s when the Queen of the Belgians took a liking to them.
 These loyal, alert, and curious dogs come in four colors and have smooth or rough coats.

 Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel has been recorded for centuries in paintings alongside aristocratic families who loved their loyal companionship.
 These dogs have four distinct color patterns and, at different times, each color was associated with a particular noble family.

-The Chihuahua breed has a rich history, and can be found in materials dating back to 1530 in Mexico.
+The Chihuahua breed has a rich history, and they can be found in materials dating back to 1530 in Mexico.
 These charming and graceful dogs are also sassy and have huge personalities.
-Their coats come in many colors and patterns, and can be long or short-haired.
+Their coats come in many colors and patterns, and they can be long or short-haired.

-Chinese Crested origins go back so far, we can only make educated guesses about how the breed was created.
-In ancient times, large hairless dogs were brought from Africa to China.
+The origins of the Chinese Crested origins go back so far that we can only make educated guesses about how the breed was created.
+In ancient times, large, hairless dogs were brought from Africa to China.
 Through breeding, they were reduced in size, and later became famous for exterminating ships of rats.